Last Updated on July 12, 2023 by Celeste.

 Allou!
 Fun Theme Park

 If your family is looking for the adrenaline thrills of an amusement park in Athens, skip the archaeological sites for the day and head over to Allou!
 Fun park, the largest in Greece.
-Feel your heart race on a 40-metre drop, enjoy panoramic views of Athens from the “Panorama” Ferris wheel and take a trip to the stars in the “Star Flyer”.
+Feel your heart race on a 40-meter drop, enjoy panoramic views of Athens from the “Panorama” Ferris wheel and take a trip to the stars in the “Star Flyer”.

 Can’t get enough of Athens?
 Make the most of your stay with a unique Athens Pass.
 Gain free entry to more than 30 attractions and skip the long queues to the most important sights and museums.
 Choose between different pass options and save up to 50%.
 Have a look at the AthensiVenture Card for 30+ Attractions.

 Top things to do on the Athens Coast with children

 Marina Flisvos is a private marina in Palio Faliro.
 It is full of beautiful yachts, nice family restaurants and little shops with ice cream, coffee and sweets.
 I love the are for walking or cycling and there is also a small entertainment park with a soft play area (with an entrance fee) for 1-4 years.
 Further, you will find an entertainment park with all sorts of entertainment such as boats, cart cars, trains, and electronic games.